We're campaigning for a fairer tax and benefits regime for authors.

 There are currently two pieces of draft legislation that would make the situation more challenging for authors, the proposed abolition of Class 2 NICs and Making Tax Digital.

-Abolition of Class 2 National Insurance Contributions (NICs)
+Class 2 National Insurance Contributions (NICs)

 Making Tax Digital (MTD)